jhpyle/docassemble/_docs/functions.md

   of the interview itself.
 * `tab` - for the [HTML] title of the web page.
 This is typically displayed in the browser tab.
+* `exit_link` - can be set to `'exit'` or `'leave'` in order to control the behavior of the "Exit" menu option, which is displayed when [`show login`] is `False`.
+If set to `'exit'`, then clicking "Exit" will delete the user's answers.
+If set to `'leave'`, the user's answers will not be deleted.
+The default behavior is `'exit'`.
+* `exit_label` - can be used to change the appearance of the "Exit" menu option.

 {% include side-by-side.html demo="set-title" %}